iqual-ch/iqual-schedule-cron/README.md

+This module has been renamed to **Scheduler Request Cron** and transfered to git.drupalcode.org for the purpose of making it an Open-Source Drupal.org project.

+Link to Drupalcode Repository: https://git.drupalcode.org/project/scheduler_request_cron
+Drupal.org Scheduler Request Cron: https://www.drupal.org/project/scheduler_request_cron

 # Scheduler Cron
 This module runs the [Scheduler](https://www.drupal.org/project/scheduler) cron job after automatically after requests.
 The interval between executions can be set.